PascalBod/lm-vm/README.md

 # Creation of the VM

-[Download Linux Mint, Xfce edition](https://linuxmint.com/download.php) ISO image.
+[Download Linux Mint, Cinnamon edition](https://linuxmint.com/download.php) ISO image.
 At the time of writing, version is 22.1.

 Verify the integrity of the downloaded file.